 Before you can set a price for any item you manufacture, you must calculate the per-unit manufacturing cost.
 This product cost calculation includes elements such as the cost of raw materials, direct labor, and overhead costs.
 The price you set determines your profit margin.

 Define Total Manufacturing Cost

 The accounting and business term, total manufacturing cost, also called cost of goods manufactured, which shows up in the cost of goods line in the income statement, which encapsulates a company’s expenses across departments during the three stages of the manufacturing process:

 - raw materials,

 - finished products.

-It provides a detailed accounting for the costs of labor, materials, and overhead costs.
+It provides a detailed accounting for the costs of labor, material costs, and overhead costs.

 Total Manufacturing Cost Formula